Tropical Storm Odette 2021

-LIVE updates, satellite images and tracking maps of Extratropical Cyclone Odette 2021.
-Current wind speed 45mph.
+Satellite images and tracking maps of Tropical Storm Odette 2021, September 14 - 26.
+Max wind speed 45mph.

 Odette appears to have completed extratropical transition, perhaps a little earlier than the global models want to admit.
 The cyclone has developed a frontal structure similar to that of a bent back occlusion, with cold-air stratocumulus clouds advecting eastward to the south of the center behind the trailing cold front.
 In addition, the remaining deep convection is closer to the system's triple point than multiple-swirled center of circulation.
 The initial intensity is highly uncertain since all three ASCAT instruments completely missed the area where the strongest winds were likely to have been occurring, and it is held at 45 mph (40 knots) based on continuity.

 The post-tropical cyclone has turned to the east-northeast and is moving a little faster — now with a motion of 060/16 knots.
 Additional acceleration is expected during the next 24 hours while Odette is embedded in the mid-latitude westerlies.
 After 24 hours, Odette is expected to detach from the prevailing flow, which will cause the cyclone to slow down and meander southeast of Newfoundland by days 3 through 5.
 The track guidance has shifted slightly southward on this cycle, and the NHC forecast follows that trend and continues to hedge toward a consensus of the GFS and ECMWF models.